-It is the mission of the Campus Life Office to provide an on campus environment which produces the Christian lifestyle of scholarship and personal growth.
+It is the mission of the Residence Life Office to provide an on campus environment which produces the Christian lifestyle of scholarship and personal growth.
 All students should familiarize themselves with the information provided in the Campbell University Student Information Guide and also the University Student Handbook.

 Campbell University is a drug and alcohol free campus.
 It is our endeavor to provide a safe environment.
 Any student found in violation will be subject to the disciplinary process of the University as well as State sanctions.